dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 regression or the treatment or outcomes cannot be easily modeled parametrically.
 Double machine learning estimates models of the treatment assignment and outcome and then combines them in a final model.
-This is a semiparametric model in the sense that the first stage models can take on any functional form but the final stage model is linear.
+This is a semiparametric model in the sense that the first stage models can take on any functional form but the final stage model is a linear combination of the residuals from the first stage models.

 !!! note
     For more information see: